What are DeFi Protocols?

 Rates adjust algorithmically based on market conditions

-MakerDAO also issues DAI, a decentralized stablecoin backed by collateral
+MakerDAO also issues DAI, a decentralized stablecoin

 Yield Aggregation Protocols